-DKA ranges from 4.6 to 8 episodes per 1000 people with type 1 or type 2 diabetes.34 While mortality associated with DKA appears to have significantly decreased over the last 20 years (from 7.96% to 0.67%),5 DKA still represents a considerable risk in adults, adolescents and young children.1 have type 2 diabetes (90%-95%).^{6-8} It is traditionally accepted that DKA is characteristic of type 1 diabetes.6 In fact, it has previously been considered that DKA is indicative, or diagnostic, of type 1 diabetes.1 However, it is also recognized that those with type 2 diabetes can also develop DKA; a retrospective cohort study recently estimated that the incidence of DKA in type 2 diabetes has increased by 4.24% annually between 1992 and 2013.9 Unfortunately, data reporting on DKA in people with type 2 diabetes are sparse and guidelines for managing DKA in people with type 2 diabetes.
+DKA ranges from 4.6 to 8 episodes per 1000 people with type 1 or type 2 diabetes.
+While mortality associated with DKA appears to have significantly decreased over the last 20 years (from 7.96% to 0.67%), DKA still represents a considerable risk in adults, adolescents and young children.

+Diabetes is usually classified into type 1 and type 2 diabetes and most people with diabetes have type 2 diabetes (90%-95%).6-8 It is traditionally accepted that DKA is characteristic of type 1 diabetes.
+In fact, it has previously been considered that DKA is indicative, or diagnostic, of type 1 diabetes.
+However, it is also recognized that those with type 2 diabetes can also develop DKA; a retrospective cohort study recently estimated that the incidence of DKA in type 2 diabetes has increased by 4.24% annually between 1992 and 2013.
+Unfortunately, data reporting on DKA in people with type 2 diabetes are sparse and guidelines for managing DKA in people with type 2 diabetes.